 - Connection weight decay: each connection's magnitude was reduced by a small proportion on each presentation of a training pattern, according to the weight decay parameter.
-The approximate range of weight decay values was derived by estimating a percentage of weight value that could plausibly be lost overall all of training (e.g., 50%), and then dividing this proportion by the number of training epochs (e.g., 1000) and the number of training patterns presented on each epoch (e.g., 508), to give a proportional reduction in the connection weights to be applied on each pattern presentation (e.g., 0.5/1000/508=9.84 x 10-7).
-To our knowledge, weight decay has not been used as a candidate mechanism to explain individual variability.
+The approximate range of weight decay values was derived by estimating a percentage of weight value that could plausibly be lost overall all of training (e.g., 50%), and then dividing this proportion by the number of training epochs (e.g., 1000) and the number of training patterns presented on each epoch (e.g., 508), to give a proportional reduction in the connection weights to be applied on each pattern presentation (e.g., $0.5/1000/508=9.84 \times 10^{-7}$).
+To my knowledge, weight decay has not been used as a candidate mechanism to explain individual variability.

-- We did not simulate the increase in synaptic density observed in human cortex during infancy and early childhood, instead simulating the outcome of this process through variations in the sparseness of connectivity; we did, however, implemented the pruning of spare resources from mid-childhood (Huttenlocher, 2002).
+- We did not simulate the increase in synaptic density observed in human cortex during infancy and early childhood; we did, however, implemented the pruning of spare resources from mid-childhood (Huttenlocher, 2002).
 The pruning process eliminated small connection weights.
 Variations in pruning have been proposed as an explanation of autistic symptoms, and specifically developmental regression (Thomas, Knowland & Karmiloff-Smith, 2011).
 The pruning process involved three parameters: onset, threshold, and probability: - Connection pruning onset: Connections that were not being used were probabilistically pruned away after a certain point in training.
 The onset parameter determined the point in training when pruning began (see Thomas & Johnson, 2006, for simulations of pruning applied to sensitive periods in plasticity). - Connection pruning threshold: Connections stood a chance of being pruned after onset only if their magnitude fell below a threshold determined by this parameter.
 The rationale is that small weights are assumed not to transmit strong activations and therefore not to be playing a key role in computations.
-They may therefore be removed to save on resources. - Connection pruning probability: If the magnitude of a connection fell below threshold after pruning had begun, it was eliminated probabilistically based on this parameter.
+They may therefore be removed to save on resources.

+Connection pruning - probability: If the magnitude of a connection fell below threshold after pruning had begun, it was eliminated probabilistically based on this parameter.
 High probability leads to faster loss of unused connections.
 Low probability leads to slower loss.